JohnGarbutt/eiffel-ohpc/README.md

 - Create a keypair on the ansible/tf control host using `ssh-keygen` and upload the public key to openstack through the sausage web GUI.

-- Modify  `~/eiffel-ohpc/terraform_ohpc/openhpc.tf` so that:
+- If required, modify  `~/eiffel-ohpc/terraform_ohpc/openhpc.tf` so that:

-    - `control_host` is the public IP for the ansible/terraform control host
+    - `control_host` is the public IP for the ansible/terraform control host `eiffel-vss-ctl`
     - `min_nodes` is the minimum number of nodes / number of persistent nodes you want
     - `keypair` is the name of the keypair created on the ansible/tf control host - **NB:** NOT the keypair used to login to the ansible/tf control host - agent forwarding will not work with this autoscaling setup